 We would recommend not wearing pinafores, skirts and tights in winter as they are particularly difficult to change if your child becomes wet.

 If you are still interested in your child attending our nursery, then this is what you need to do:

 1. Access the ChildCare Choices website to see if your family is eligible for the 30 hours extended entitlement.
 Register for the funding and copy the unique 11-digit reference number onto our registration form, together with your National Insurance Number.

 2. Return the registration form to school as soon as possible, requesting which sessions you would like your child to access.

 3. Detail on the form which will be your funded hours (either 15 or 30) which will remain unchanged through the year and select any additional hours which are bookable for the term.

 4. Complete a ‘Child Record Form’ and return this to school with your registration form.

 5. School will respond with a ‘Parental Agreement’ form, confirming the sessions that can be offered and asking families to commit to a place.
-An initial deposit payment of £50 is requested and this will be refunded to parents whose child is on roll during the Headcount Week in their first term.
-Any family who confirm a place, but do not subsequently take up the place, will forfeit their £50 deposit.
 At this point, we will be asking families to confirm their lunch requirements too.